Intel Is Helping Amazon Build Its Alexa Artificial Intelligence Kingdom

 Amazon therefore asked Intel to supply its $21 Atom x5-Z8350 processor inside the new Echo Show and Echo Look smart home assistants.
 The Echo Show is Amazon's equalizer to Apple's (AAPL) upcoming music-centric HomePod smart speaker.
 Like the HomePod, the Echo Show touts better music listening experience with its Dolby speakers.

-Unlike Alphabet's (GOOG) Google Home and Apple HomePod, the Intel-powered Echo Show has a touchscreen 7-inch LCD display and a 5 megapixel camera.
+Unlike Alphabet's (GOOG) (NASDAQ:GOOGL) Google Home and Apple HomePod, the Intel-powered Echo Show has a touchscreen 7-inch LCD display and a 5 megapixel camera.
 It is also capable of making voice calls to anyone with an Amazon Echo or Echo Dot device.

 (Source: AMAZON)